christianokuru/Video_Downloader/README.md

 NB: The video sizes you'll see there aren't the actual video sizes....Those are just estimates

+The video will be downloaded in the same file path where the python script is saved

 //////////////////MAIN FEATURES\\\\\\\\\\\\\\\\\\\\\\
 Download videos from other sitesapart from YouTube.
 Automatic download pause and resume when the internet connection is poor and okay, respectively.